2018 Wigan Warriors season

 The Wigan Warriors play Rugby League in Wigan, England.
-Their 2018 season results in the Super League XXIII and 2018 Challenge Cup are shown below.
+Their 2018 season results in the Super League XXIII and the 2018 Challenge Cup are shown below.

 Super League

 Wigan generally kept to consistent good form throughout the 2018 league season.
-They won all seven Super 8s games and sixteen out of twenty-three in regular season.
+They won all seven Super 8s games and sixteen out of twenty-three in the regular season.
 The Warriors went on to finish the season second.